KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when the call is to an System.ServiceModel.ICommunicationObject object that has aborted.

-    throw [System.ServiceModel.CommunicationObjectAbortedException]::New("the call is to an System.ServiceModel.ICommunicationObject object that has aborted.")
+    throw [System.ServiceModel.CommunicationObjectAbortedException]::New('the call is to an System.ServiceModel.ICommunicationObject object that has aborted.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.ServiceModel.CommunicationObjectAbortedException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.ServiceModel.CommunicationObjectAbortedException.aspx)